A Commitment of Humanitarian Aid in an Uncertain Time

 The Biden Administration can cement its status as a global sustainability leader and bolster its credibility by filling in the leadership vacuum.
 While ratification of UNCLOS would take ⅔, or a super majority of the Senate to pass, the economic and geopolitical opportunities of diversifying our REM supply ought to be highly supported by both sides of the aisle.
 Once a signatory, America can take charge and propose common-sense regulations to the industry, including waste-disposal requirements and imposition of additional environmental havens, or APEIs.
 These sorts of regulations, while cumbersome for miners, fall in line with Biden’s policy priorities and strike a firm balance between economy and ecology.

-Even if the ISA fails to come to an agreement in 2025, this industry will not still nascent forever.
+Even if the ISA fails to come to an agreement in 2025, this industry will not stay nascent forever.
 Mining will start, whether the United States is involved or not.
 With enormous environmental and geopolitical ramifications, it is incumbent upon America to be a player in the decision-making process behind the future of deep-sea mining.
 President Biden, the ball is in your court.

 South Korean Teachers Deserve Support